 In our view, a filing date for candidates cannot be viewed in isolation from the particular election for which the candidates are filing.
 Cf. Local 3489, United Steelworkers v.
-Usery, 429 U.S. 305, 310-311 (1977).
+Usery, 429 U.S. 305, 310-311 (1977) (pointing out, in union democracy context, that non-incumbent candidacy is likely to be stimulated by, and responsive to, issues that arise or become more pronounced "shortly before elections").
 Accordingly, the use of an August 16-31, 1982 filing period for candidates for a March 1983 election was an innovation and, hence, a change within the meaning of Section 5-in contrast to a recurring fixed filing period (where repeated preclearance would not be required).
-In any event, even if the qualifying period itself did not require further approval, the March 15, 1983 election date requires preclearance, and one of the factors the Attorney General may take into account in considering the discriminatory effect or purpose of the rescheduled election date is the
+In any event, even if the qualifying period itself did not require further approval, the March 15, 1983 election date requires preclearance, and one of the factors the Attorney General may take into account in considering the discriminatory effect or purpose of the rescheduled election date is the relation between the August filing period and the March election date.